wp-plugins/youtube-embed-plus/readme.txt

 6. YouTube Embed Screenshot 6: Localization/internationalization so you can set the player's interface language

 == Changelog ==

+= YouTube Embed 10.2 =
+Adds start video settings for playlist embeds.
+You can now choose to start a playlist with a specific video or have the plugin automatically start with the most recently added video.

 = YouTube Embed 10.1 =
 Adds the ability to automatically migrate from another plugin's shortcode.
 Caching feature now allows lifetime settings.
 Improved compatibility with other plugins using the YouTube API.